 Zero waste Christmas decorations from the garden

-My definition of ‘zero waste Christmas decorations’ are things found in the garden, are responsibly gathered from the countryside or involve re-using decorations we already have.
+My definition of ‘zero waste Christmas decorations’ are things found in the garden, responsibly gathered from the countryside or involve re-using decorations we already have.
+I do often buy one set of new lights each year, but otherwise, almost all the decorations come from the garden or the countryside.
+And they go into the compost after New Year.

 How to make a twig wreath from tree trimmings

-If you prefer reading a post to watching a video, here is a link to How to Make A Twig Wreath From Tree Trimmings on the blog.
+Or if you prefer reading a post, here is How to Make A Twig Wreath From Tree Trimmings on the blog.
 The lights are a small battery string, and I concealed the battery under the ribbon.
 You can buy star battery lights like these from Amazon.
 I bought mine three years ago and they really make a difference on a table or in a wreath.
-Shopping now over!

 Make jam jar Christmas lanterns with garden clippings: